leranjun/ashes/README.md

 # ashes

+## Update

+This issue has been resolved.
+See Brain-Bones/skeleton#420.

+## Description

 Reproduction repo for [Skeleton]([Brain-Bones/skeleton](https://github.com/Brain-Bones/skeleton)) with Yarn v3 workspaces (PNP disabled).
 See [#420](https://github.com/Brain-Bones/skeleton/issues/420).

 Created with `yarn init -2`.
 See [`.yarnrc.yml`](.yarnrc.yml) for configuration.